e-id-admin/eidch-public-beta/README.md

 # How to use the Public Beta

-The onboarding process for the base- and trust-registry will be published as soon as possible.
+The onboarding process for the base- and trust-registry as well as other use cases can be found in our [cookbooks](https://swiyu-admin-ch.github.io/cookbooks/)

 # Specifications